Relational Object-Centric Actor-Critic: Experiments

-\paragraph{Ablations} Figure \ref{fig:results_ablations} illustrates the results of additional experiments to estimate the effect of the pre-trained SLATE encoder and the object-centric world model on GOCA's performance.
-We evaluate the quality of several monolithic and object-centered versions of SAC.
-SAC-CNN utilizes the convolutional encoder from the original DQN implementation~\cite{Mnih2015}.
-SAC-SLATE, employs the pre-trained SLATE encoder, whose output embeddings are averaged along the object axis to obtain the permutation-invariant state representation that feeds into the actor and critic MLPs.
-SAC-WM-SLATE is built on top of the SAC-SLATE and uses a monolithic world model in critic.
-SAC-GNN-SLATE is an object-centric model-free version of SAC which uses GNN-based actor and critic.
-Additionally, we compared GOCA with a variant where the target entropy is set to the default value, equal to the scaled entropy of the uniform random policy with coefficient 0.98~\cite{christodoulou2019soft}.
-Figure 2 illustrates the performance of the considered models.
-GOCA performs better than SAC-CNN, SAC-SLATE, and GOCA without entropy tuning.
+\paragraph{Ablations} ROCA is built upon SAC, and thus, the ablation study aims to assess the impact of the different modifications we introduced to the original SAC with a monolithic CNN encoder.
+Figure \ref{fig:results_ablations} illustrates the results of additional experiments estimating the effects of the pre-trained SLATE encoder, the object-centric actor and critic, the object-centric world model and the target entropy tuning.
+We evaluate the quality of several monolithic and object-centric versions of SAC and compare them with ROCA.
+SAC-CNN is standard monolithic version of SAC that utilizes the convolutional encoder from the original DQN implementation~\citep{Mnih2015}.
+In SAC-SLATE, the CNN encoder is replaced with a pre-trained frozen SLATE encoder, while the other model components remain the same.
+To obtain the monolithic state representation $z_t ^ {*}$ from the object-centric one $\boldsymbol{z}_t$, produced by the SLATE, we take the average over the object axis: $z_t ^ {*} = \sum_{i = 0} ^ {K} z_t ^ i / K$.
+Note, that $z_t ^ {*}$ is independent of the slot order in $\boldsymbol{z}_t$ and can be fed into the standard actor and critic MLPs.
+SAC-WM-SLATE builds upon SAC-SLATE and can be considered as a monolithic version of the ROCA.
+Its actor, state-value, reward, and transition models are implemented using MLPs.
+SAC-GNN-SLATE is an object-centric version of SAC and can be viewed as ROCA without the world model in the critic module.
+It uses a pretrained frozen SLATE encoder and GNN-based actor and critic modules.
+Additionally, we compare the ROCA with a variant where the target entropy is set to the default value, equal to the scaled entropy of the uniform random policy with coefficient 0.98~\citep{christodoulou2019soft}.
+Also we compare ROCA with a variant ROCA (without actions in GNN edges) in which the \texttt{edge} functions of the transition (\ref{eq:transition}) model and the reward model (\ref{eq:reward}) do not take the action $a_t$ as input.
+This architecture strictly follows the CSWM model~\citep{Kipf2020Contrastive}.

+The ablation studies have shown that in the monolithic mode, the SLATE model significantly improves performance only in the relatively simple Navigation5x5 task.
+However, extending the critic with the world model does not improve the convergence rate.
+The object-centric SAC-GNN-SLATE outperforms all monolithic models.
+Finally, the ROCA, which uses an object-centric world model in the critic module, outperforms the SAC-GNN-SLATE.
+Note that we obtained the presented results after fine-tuning the hyperparameters for all of the models.
+Also we observe that providing actions to the \texttt{edge} function in GNNs slightly improve performance of the our algorithm.